arbjerg/see-bee/README.md

 **Configuration**

-In terms of cluster configuration, the See Bee Docker container needs two things
+In terms of cluster configuration, the See Bee Docker container needs two things:

 1. A link to a SQL Server.
 2. A mount of a working directory where Parquet files will be spooled.

-To configure See Bee itself, [a YAML file](applications/sql-server-parquet-application/default-config.yaml)

-is included in the container at build time.
+To configure See Bee itself, [a YAML file](applications/sql-server-parquet-application/default-config.yaml) is included in the container at build time.
 At run time, all configuration options may be overridden by command line parameters sent to the docker instance.